Building Futures Board of Directors

 Susan Pruchnicki, FAIA

-Jusean attended Missouri University of Science and Technology, one of the highest accredited universities in the state, where he received a Bachelor of Science degree in Engineering Management with a minor in Civil Engineering.
-While in school, he was an accomplished track and field athlete, which resulted in numerous awards including the "All-American" title in hurdles for two years.
-His passion for building landed him the occupation of Project Engineer with the Paric Corporation construction firm, which granted him the privilege to help manage the construction of the soon to be 8th tallest building in St. Louis.
-As his devotion and commitment for building progressed, so did his love to be involved in the community by targeting and positively impacting the youth.
-This led him to the Building Futures non-profit organization, where he was able to do both.
-In addition, he also served as a varsity track and field coach in his former high school, where he led 5 student-athletes to state finals.
-Lastly, his involvement with his local church introduced him into becoming a member of the Young Professional's Board for Catholic Charities.
+Jusean attended Missouri University of Science and Technology where he received a Bachelor of Science degree in Engineering.
+He was an accomplished track and field athlete, which resulted in numerous awards including the "All-American" title in hurdles for two years.
+Jusean is a Project Engineer with the Paric Corporation construction firm.
+As his devotion and commitment for building progressed, so did his love to be involved in the community by targeting and positively impacting underprivileged youth.
+This passion led him to the Building where he is able to do both.
+He is also a member of the Young Professional's Board for Catholic Charities.
 Jusean chairs the Products Sales Committee and helps teach Saturday workshops every week.
 Jusean was also honored as one of the “Top 30 Under 30 in St. Louis” in 2018.